vbassagoda/arduino-car/readme.md

 Instructions:
-1) add file secrets.h in the same folder as arduino file:
+1) add file secrets.h in the folders CameraWebServer and car_directions:
   #define SSID "[your wifi]"
   #define PASS "[your password]"
 2) connect the laptop to arduino and upload code